isralduke/portfolio-11ty/src/about/index.md

 ## What I Want in Work

 I want to work fully remotely so I can spend time with family in the United States, Europe, and the United Kingdom.
 At work I want to help produce digital experiences which produce real life value for people.
-So, [tell me what’s on your mind](#contact)?
+So, why not work together?

 <a href="https://www.dropbox.com/s/75cvru5qb75op63/isral-duke-resume.pdf?dl=0" class="btn btn-dark">Read My Resumé</a>